Jitendarkumara/TestingPurposecode/README.md

-According to me ,some cases are being failed kindly discuss and close it.
+"According to me, some cases are failing.
+Kindly review and close them